 Below, you’ll find a table of some of the top cards with some form of primary car rental insurance.
 This type of coverage applies before your personal car insurance, which can save you a lot of time and hassle.
 If you want a quick rundown of how car rental insurance works, read the section below.

-Citi discontinued rental car insurance on September 22, 2019.
+Citi discontinued rental car insurance for most of its cards on September 22, 2019.

 |Card||Maximum reimbursement||Where you’re covered||Primary or secondary|

 |Chase Sapphire Preferred® Card||Actual cash value of vehicle||US, most foreign countries||Primary|